-- Students are required to earn at least 50 percent of their required business credit hours for a B.S.B.A. degree at UCM. - Students must achieve a minimum cumulative grade-point average of 2.25 (2.40 for Finance).
+- Students are required to earn at least 50 percent of their required business credit hours for a B.S.B.A. degree at UCM. - Students must achieve a minimum cumulative grade-point average of 2.25 (2.65 for Accountancy, 2.40 for Finance).